cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: The less we can say is that next week is gonna be an intensive and excited one for @ejuliot @bruncedric and @melaniebats who…
+> RT [Obeo](https://www.obeosoft.com/): The less we can say is that next week is gonna be an intensive and excited one for @ejuliot @bruncedric and @melaniebats who…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Tue Oct 22 00:28:16 +0000 2019](https://twitter.com/bruncedric/status/1186439090570518530)